-Riparian Owners List: For the Riparian Owners list detailed on page 19, you need to include the current owner's names, mailing address, and the map and lot number for each land parcel with 300 ft of your proposed LPA.
-To do this you can contact your town clerk or municipal tax collector for a parcel map.
+Riparian Owners List: For the Riparian Owners list on page 19, include the current owner's names, mailing address, and the map and lot number for each land parcel within 300 ft of your proposed LPA.
+Contact your town clerk or municipal tax collector for a parcel map.
 Using this parcel map, first, mark where your LPA boundaries are, and then identify all of the landowners within 300 ft of the proposed area.
 For each land parcel within 300 ft, you need to fill out an additional row in the column on page 19 or page 20.
 You can use as many copies of this sheet as necessary.
 Once that list is complete, you need to have it certified by the Town Clerk.
 Please make sure the Town Clerk certifies each page that is used.

-You then have to print out and mail a copy of the completed application, as well as page 16 to landowners using certified mail, generally the cheapest option may be a certified envelope from USPS at \$7.95, and 3 day delivery, but please use whatever is most convenient.
+Print out and mail a copy of the completed application, as well as page 16 to landowners using certified mail.
 Make sure you keep receipts of the certified mail.
 The receipts are a required attachment for the application.
-Please note, you can also include a letter from the municipal shellfish committee to riparian landowners, perhaps explaining more about the why and how of the project.
+Please note, you can also include a letter from the municipal shellfish committee to riparian landowners, perhaps explaining more about the project.